rrthomas/pdfjam/README.md

 paper=letterpaper
 ```

-in a plain text file named  '`.pdfnup.conf`' in your home directory.
+in a plain text file named  '`.pdfjam.conf`' in your home directory.
 The path `usr/bin/xelatex` specifies exactly _which_ LaTeX program will be
 used: it could be a path to any one of the `pdflatex`, `lualatex` or
 `xelatex` executables.
 (You can get the full path to an executable